Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Methodology

+\paragraph{Choice of Target Structure} To the best of our knowledge, no alternative structure than isolated nodes has been proposed so far for partitioning graphs.
+When employing a normalized distance matrix for $\mathbf{R}^{(s)}$, which encodes both structural and attribute-based relationships between nodes, we propose to define the target structure as $\mathbf{R}^{(t)} = \delta^{(t)} (\mathbf{1}_{k \times k} - \mathbf{I}_k)$ instead of the identity matrix, where $\delta^{(t)}$ denotes the chosen length between target nodes.
+In this formulation, $\mathbf{R}^{(t)}$ is a distance matrix where intra-group distances are zero, while inter-group distances are strictly positive and can typically be set to the average or maximum distance of the source graph, or even defined through a softmax transformation with temperature optimization.

-To the best of our knowledge, no alternative structure has been proposed so far for partitioning graphs.
-However, one may ask if choosing a coarsened graph (a graph with $k$ nodes and the same structural pattern as the source graph) could improve the quality of the partition and reduce the Gromov--Wasserstein distance.
-Figure~\ref{structure_figure} illustrates examples of possible target graph structure for a chain setting with three groups.
-The intuition behind this proposition is that a target graph composed of isolated nodes may fail to capture the relationships between nodes from different groups in some settings.
+One may ask if choosing a coarsened graph (a graph with $k$ nodes and the same structural pattern as the source graph) could improve the quality of the partition and reduce the Gromov--Wasserstein distance.
+Figure~\ref{structure_figure} illustrates examples of possible target graph structures for a chain setting with three groups.
+The intuition behind this proposition is that a target graph composed of isolated or equidistant nodes may fail to capture the relationships between nodes from different groups in some settings.
 For example, in a chained graph, the distance between nodes in the first group and those in the last group is large.
 A $k$ node chain reflects this structure but this inter-group connectivity is not reflected when using a graph of isolated nodes.

-\paragraph{Choice of Initial Transportation Plan} In this work, to ensure a fair comparison with the $k$-means method itself, hard assignments from $k$-means++ are used: each vertex is assigned to the nearest center selected by the $k$-means++ initialization strategy.

-\paragraph{Computational Complexity} As in the previous case, all pairwise distances are assumed to be precomputed and are therefore excluded from the computational complexity.
+\paragraph{Computational Complexity} The proposed version is detailed in Algorithm~\ref{algo_srgw}.
+All pairwise distances are assumed to be precomputed and are therefore excluded from the computational complexity.
 The cluster extraction step requires $\mathcal{O}(N k)$ operations.
 The main computational cost comes from the conditional gradient solver, which requires $\mathcal{O}(N^2k + k^2N)$ operations per iteration \parencite{vincent2021semi}.
-Let $I$ denoting the maximum number of iterations of the solver, the total computational complexity of the algorithm is $\mathcal{O}(I \cdot (N^2k + k^2N))$, with the contributions of the cluster extraction being negligible in comparison.
+Let $I$ denoting the maximum number of iterations of the solver, the total computational complexity of the algorithm is $\mathcal{O}(I \cdot (N^2k + k^2N))$, the contributions of the cluster extraction being negligible in comparison.